Man who escaped Oregon mental health hospital while shackled found stuck in muddy pond

-PORTLAND, Ore. — (AP) — A man charged with attempted murder who escaped from a psychiatric hospital in Oregon while fully shackled was arrested Friday after he was found floundering in a muddy pond.
+PORTLAND, Ore. — A man charged with attempted murder who escaped from a psychiatric hospital in Oregon while fully shackled was arrested Friday after he was found floundering in a muddy pond.

 Christopher Pray was found buried up to the armpits in the pond in Portland, the Oregon State Police said.
 Portland Fire & Rescue personnel extricated the man using ropes and he was taken to the hospital.
 Police said he gave a false name, but a hospital employee recognized Pray and police were called.